 How does it fit into the redefinition of SI units?

 Within the existing SI, mass is defined in terms of the International Prototype Kilogram (a platinum-iridium cylinder cast in 1879) held at BIPM in Paris; under these circumstances the watt balance measures the Planck constant in SI units.
-But, if the SI were to be redefined, fixing the value of the Planck constant, the watt balance would provide a mechanism whereby any suitably equipped laboratory could determine the unit of mass; placing mass on the same footing within the SI as length and time.
+But, if the SI were to be redefined, fixing the value of the Planck constant, the watt balance would provide a mechanism whereby any suitably equipped laboratory could determine the unit of mass or the SI value of any mass within its operating range; placing mass on the same footing within the SI as length and time.
 The redefinition process cannot be rushed as this change must be made in a manner that does not affect worldwide measurements of mass, and so agreement must be reached between the independent contributing measurements.
 The value to be used in the definition will be chosen as a weighted mean of such measurements and, as in previous redefinitions within the SI, there will be no change in the mass unit at the time of redefinition.

 The Planck constant, the fundamental constant of quantum physics, is not the only constant that could have been chosen for this purpose but, coupled with a change of the definition of the ampere to fix the value of the elementary charge, this choice presents particular advantages, both to Physics in general, and to electrical metrology in particular, by eliminating the quoted uncertainty of a number of important combinations of physical constants.

 How does it work?